music-suite/music-suite/src/User-Guide.md

 In this case the resulting program will generate and open a file called `test.pdf` containing the output seen above.

-Music files and Haskell files using `defaultMain` are equivalent in every aspect.
+Music files and Haskell files using `open` are equivalent in every aspect.
 In fact, the `music2...` programs are simple utilities that substitutes a single expression into a Haskell module such as the one above and executes the resulting main function.

 ## Interactive use